codepath/android_guides/Robolectric-Installation-for-Unit-Testing.md

 ![Screen 0](http://i.imgur.com/TedJHPG.png)

-## Create RoboElectric Java Test Project
+## Create Robolectric Java Test Project

 Next, let's create our electric test project for our app.
 Create a **Java Project** called "SimpleAppElectricTest".
 Do **not** create an Android project, or an Android JUnit project, but a simple **Java Project** .